AN UPSIDE-DOWN WORLD

 We mustn’t point fingers.
 If anything, we should point them inward, not outward.

 You see, Isaiah’s words were not aimed at pagan culture but at the people of God, his fellow Israelites.
-In fact, this is one of six “woes” that he proclaimed to God’s people, repeatedly denouncing how far they had drifted off course (Isaiah 5:8, 11,18, 20, 21, & 22).
+He proclaimed this is one of six “woes” to God’s people, repeatedly denouncing how far they had drifted off course (Isaiah 5:8, 11,18, 20, 21, & 22).

 This is a sobering wake-up call.

-For when it comes to twisting God’s standards, inventing our own guidelines of right and wrong, and turning God’s truth upside-down, every one of us is guilty.
+When it comes to twisting God’s standards, inventing our guidelines of right and wrong, and turning God’s truth upside-down, every one of us is guilty.
 There are no exceptions.
-We’re all in the same, big boat.
+We’re all in the same boat.

-You see, the problem isn’t just out there in the big, bad world.
-The problem resides in us, too.
+The problem isn’t just out there in the big, bad world.
+The problem resides in our hearts too.

 Furthermore, shouldn’t we expect a lost world to act…well, lost?